Cyberbeni/install-swift-tool/README.md

 ## Versioning/Releases

-`master` should always work, changes to functionality should be released after merge, changes to tests/readme won't.
+`master` - It should always work and contain the latest changes.

-`v1` branch will always point to the latest `v1.x.x` tag.
+`v1` - Initial version, deprecated.

-`v2` enables caching by default.
+`v2` - Adds caching.
+(Enabled by default)

 ## How to contribute